jonbeckett/md2writefreely/README.md

-# md2write.as
+# md2writefreely

-## Markdown files to Write.As upload tool for Python 3.x
+## Markdown files to WriteFreely upload tool for Python 3.x

-This python 3.x script will upload a collection of markdown files prepared by [wp2md](https://github.com/jonbeckett/wp2md) into a write.as blog.
+This python 3.x script will upload a collection of markdown files prepared by [wp2md](https://github.com/jonbeckett/wp2md) into a writefreely based blog.

 Usage:

-`python md2write.as.py`
+`python md2writefreely.py`

 (you will need to change the parameters within the script file)